You are here

 If an equation has two unknowns, such as 2y + x = 20, it cannot have unique solutions.
 Two unknowns require two equations which are solved at the sametime (simultaneously) − but even then two equations involving two unknowns do not always give unique solutions.

-This animated guide works through examples of simultaneous equations.
+The video below works through examples of simultaneous equations.
 The step-by-step example shows how to group like terms and then add or subtract to remove one of the unknowns, to leave one unknown to be solved.

 This method is called solution by substitution.